jenkinsci/helm-charts/README.md

 <!-- Keep full URL links to repo files because this README syncs from main to gh-pages.  -->
 Chart documentation is available in [jenkins directory](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/README.md).

+## Building weekly releases

+The default charts target Long-Term-Support (LTS) releases of Jenkins.

+The default charts target Long-Term-Support (LTS) releases of Jenkins.
+To use other versions the easiest way is to update the image tag to the version you want.
+You can also rebuild the chart if you want the `appVersion` field to match.

 ## Contributing